 - Programs aimed at improving the quality and cost of energy service

 For additional details, see the Code of Federal Regulations 7 CFR 1709

 What is the national average annual home energy cost?

-For the purposes of this program, the high energy cost benchmarks effective since publication of the 2015 Notice of Solicitation of Applications:
+For the purposes of this program, the high energy cost benchmarks effective for 2021 High Energy Cost Grant Funding Opportunity Announcement: